vinhqdang/estimate_quantile/report1.md

 *   `memory-profiler`
 *   `tdigest`
 *   `yfinance`
-*   `meteostat`

 The benchmark consists of the following steps:
-1. Two datasets are used:
-    *   A stream of 20 years of closing prices for 20 stocks.
+1. A stream of 20 years of closing prices for 20 stocks is downloaded.
-    *   A stream of 20 years of daily average temperature data for 20 cities.
-2. The stream is processed by the GK, KLL, t-digest, and HRS algorithms.
+2. The stream is processed by the GK, KLL, and t-digest algorithms.
 3. The following metrics are collected:
     *   Time to insert all items.
     *   Memory usage of the sketch.